 Elizabeth Griffiths, MD, joined Roswell Park’s Leukemia Service in the Department of Medicine in March 2010.
 Dr. Griffiths treats patients with blood disorders, specifically acute myeloid and lymphoid leukemias as well as bone marrow failure syndromes such as aplastic anemia and myelodysplastic syndrome.
-The program in myelodysplasia at RPCI is recognized by the MDS Foundation as an MDS Center of Excellence.
-She is a Clinical Assistant Professor at the State University of New York (SUNY) at Buffalo and is a faculty member of the Roswell Park Cancer Institute-SUNY Buffalo graduate training programs in the departments of Pharmacology and Therapeutics as well as Immunology.
+The program in myelodysplasia at Roswell Park Comprehensive Cancer Center is recognized by the MDS Foundation as an MDS Center of Excellence.
+She is a Clinical Assistant Professor at the State University of New York (SUNY) at Buffalo and is a faculty member of the Roswell Park Comprehensive Cancer Center-SUNY Buffalo graduate training programs in the departments of Pharmacology and Therapeutics as well as Immunology.

 Dr. Griffiths is board certified in hematology, oncology and internal medicine and is licensed in both New York and Maryland.
 Dr. Griffith’s is a member of multiple professional organizations, including the American Society of Hematology, the American Association for Cancer Research, and the American Society of Oncology.

 Her research focuses on the mechanism of action of hypomethylating drugs (HMAs), specifically the contribution of the immune system to these responses.
 Her research examines the potential contribution of re-expressed Cancer-Germline antigens to the induction of anti-leukemic immune responses, as well as the direct impact on T-cell subsets in patients with myeloid malignancy following exposure to HMAs.
 She has authored or co-authored over 20 peer-reviewed publications.